Introduction to Linux Watch Command

 Example #3 – Command Difference

-In watch command, we are having the functionality to get the difference in between the command output.
+In the watch command, we can get the difference between the command output.

 Command: